Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Appendix D: Formal Argument: Identifying Set S with Optimal K-Means under Planted Model

 \section{Appendix D: Formal Argument: Identifying Set S with Optimal K-Means under Planted Model}

-This argument demonstrates how an optimal $k$-means clustering can be expected to identify the set of relevant keys $S$ (by making each $K_j \in S$ a singleton cluster) when the data adheres to the specific geometric structure described in the planted model of Section 4.4 of the paper.
+This argument demonstrates how an optimal $k$-means clustering can be expected to identify the set of relevant keys $S$ (by making each $K_j \in S$ a singleton cluster) when the data adheres to the specific geometric structure described in the planted model of Section 4 of LevAttention\cite{kannan2024}.